qxf2/patient-health-record-dapp/README.md

 ## Deploy the smart contract to Sepolia or local network

 To deploy a smart contract to a testnet or a local network, you can use tools like Truffle, which simplifies the deployment process.
-Below steps are for deploying a smart contract to both a testnet (specifically, Sepolia) and a local development network (using Ganache as an example).
+Below steps are for deploying a smart contract to both a testnet (Sepolia) and a local development network (using Ganache as an example).

 Once you have test Ether and Truffle installed, follow these steps: